 Pick out and use the seasonal or appropriate festive colors for your pretzel and Hershey kisses snack.

 Or, wander the grocery store like I did and find seasonal candies.
-My kids loved the candy corn ones and the pumpkin ones.
+My kids loved the candy corn ones and the little pumpkin ones.
+The size of the treat is the key.
+You obviously want the treat to be smaller than the pretzel!

 A slightly healthier alternative.
 I hope!